tobiasjunsten/acorn-flutter-workshop/README.md

 #### Step by step

 1. **Add a NavigationRail**
-* Head over to `main.dart`
+* Head over to `ui/main_page.dart`
-* Remove the Text widget on line 34 and replace it with a NavigationRail containing two destinations and a selectedIndex of 0.
+* Remove the Text widget on line 9 and replace it with a NavigationRail containing two destinations and a selectedIndex of 0.
     ```
     NavigationRail(
         destinations: const [